Mark Cavagnero Associates Architects

 Description

-The UC San Diego South Gateway Planning Study provides a development framework for a vibrant mixed use neighborhood that respects the environmental setting, strengthens the public realm, and enhances the campus/community interface in a transformative way.
+The UC San Diego South Gateway Master Plan provides a development framework for a vibrant mixed use neighborhood that respects the environmental setting, strengthens the public realm, and enhances the campus/community interface in a transformative way.
 It acknowledges the unique gateway location for the college at a nexus of UC San Diego’s residential, academic, research, and community-oriented programs.
 The study provides a framework to comprehensively foster the success of each program, as well as, create a shared sense of place on the site and within the La Jolla neighborhood.

 The University’s Open Space Preserve is a defining feature of the campus.
 The central element of the University’s Open Space Preserve within the study area is the Historic Grove, a gridded run of Eucalyptus trees.
 The study respects this character through appropriate building massing.
 The study also expands the established public spaces in the adjacent Theater District and notes the campus defining role of buildings such as Giesel Library and Galbraith Hall.

 Alongside our teammate, Gehl, we performed an intensive survey of the University’s student body and the campus’ framework of circulation and open spaces.
 The study revealed University’s public life goals are being realized with the popularity of alternative modes of transportation and open spaces that are integral to public life.
 The study also identified opportunities to welcome a broader spectrum of public life to the campus by building more human scaled spaces, activating facades along the campus’ central circulation spine and creating spaces for passive and quiet activities.
-Community-Oriented Design

 The preliminary program proposes a land-use strategy informed by the site’s context and the findings of the survey and analysis.
 Residential units line the western edge of the site to compliment the low-rise private homes